bcace/bcace.github.io/tay.md

 `CpuGrid` structure is a hash grid.
 Hash function used to map grid cell indices to bin indices is a simple XOR hash function.

-**Update:** Space bounding box and suggested partition sizes are used to convert each agent's position into grid cell indices, which are then hashed to find the appropriate bin for the agent.
+**Update:** Space bounding box and suggested partition sizes are used to convert each agent's position into grid cell indices, which are then hashed to find the appropriate bin for each agent.
 All non-empty bins are linked into a list for faster access.

 **Act:** Each thread iterates through its assigned bins so that each bin's agents get processed by one of the threads.